Following the lockdown measures introduced in March 2020, The Positive Vibrations Festival has been rescheduled for June 2021

-After a one year hiatus, Positive Vibration is returns 2020 bigger and better than ever before.
+After a one year hiatus, Positive Vibration is returning 2021 bigger and better than ever before.
 Taking place over the 12 & 13 June across the Baltic Triangle, the festival will also feature performances from a stellar line-up of the world’s most important and vital reggae artists including Gentlemen’s Dub Club, The Twinkle Brothers, Zion Train, Ruts DC, Mellow Mood, Gaudi (performing with African Head Charge), Soom T, Skarra Mucci, The Nextmen ft.
 Gardna, O.B.F ft.
 Sr. Wilson, Kioko, Oxman, Adam Prescott, Sister Aisha + Ponchita Peligros (performing with Mad Professor) & Rubber Dub.

 Deep breath …